 NZ Shooters Travelling Overseas

-Pistol NZ Return Form when travelling back from overseas competitions
+Pistol NZ Return Form when traveling back from overseas competitions

 The following form needs to be filled in and sent to the PNZ Executive Officer:

 As of September 2022, the PEI-1 process has been updated by the NZ Police